What is Sjögren-Larsson syndrome?

-Sjögren-Larsson syndrome is a rare inherited disorder affecting the skin and nervous system of variable severity.
+Sjögren-Larsson syndrome is a rare inherited disorder that affects the skin and nervous system.

 What is the cause of Sjögren-Larsson syndrome?